cosmatudor/Gift-List/README.md

 # Gift List

-A small project to practice Javascript and the basics of blockchain's data structures
+A small project to practice Javascript and the basics of blockchain's data structures, like Merkle Trees